CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. N: This discussion is a little too abstract for me, I think a demo could help a lot.

-1. I: Yep, I agree, thanks for reminding me, this is a workshop after all.
+1. I: Yep, I agree, thanks for reminding me, it is a workshop after all.
 In the next few episodes, we will experience refactoring in practice.
 We will start by presenting a significant code sample.
 Then we will discuss the code smells and clean up the mess using refactoring techniques.